A consumer food marketer, Mary believes food tastes best when ripened, procured and eaten at source.

 The food experience may be simply dining somewhere special or dining with someone very special!
 It's not just the food that is important but where it is eaten and with whom it is shared.

 “He whaka hira hira nga kai katoa” describes Mary’s business, Food Matters and roughly translated means – “food is important and anything to do with food.”
-Qualified in International Marketing, Mary is a consultant to a number of food industry companies.
+Qualified in International Marketing, Mary has consulted to a number of food industry companies.
 It was appropriate then that Mary’s tours became Food Matters Tours.

-Food Matters Tours: through focus on food, an insight in to another's world.
+through focus on food, an insight in to another's world

 Disclaimer- Mary began her business Food Matters in 1999, plagiarising the name from her friend Philip's Growth Matters and in turn plagiarised by her friend Terry with Talking Matters.
 Her business is not associated in any way with recent companies using the same name -i.e. Food Matters Aotearoa and Food Matters TV.